LAS3113/writing-samples/README.md

 # Writing Samples
-Please see below for examples of my writing in both education and technical writing.
-## Technical Writing
-*Links to technical writing samples coming soon.*
-## Education
+My writing experience includes journalims, education, and technical writing.
+Some of my technical writing experience was through a state job with Disability Determinations, and I am not able to provide samples from that time period because the information is confidential.
+I've included links to other writing samples below.
-- [Submitting Poetry Responses to Teams (PDF)](https://github.com/LAS3113/writing-samples/files/7068614/Gregory_writingsample1.pdf) - I created this document to help students navigate the Class Notebook in Microsoft Teams, which I utilized during distance education in early 2020.
+- [Submitting Poetry Responses to Teams (PDF)](https://github.com/LAS3113/writing-samples/files/7068614/Gregory_writingsample1.pdf) - A brief "how-to" document to help students navigate the Class Notebook in Microsoft Teams, which I utilized during distance education in early 2020.
 - [Teaching Portfolio (PDF)](https://github.com/LAS3113/writing-samples/files/7004760/LaurenBegleyTeachingPortfolio.pdf) - This document includes a sample syllabus and assignment guidelines.